 It’s hot out there and kids from coast to coast are going back to school.
 As a former classroom teacher in Phoenix, I well remember the sight of 25 sweaty, red faces coming in to class after lunchtime recess!

-If your kids are going back to school and you’re concerned about the heat, here are a few tips that I shared recently on The Weather Channel.
+If your kids are spending time outside during hot weather, playing sports, or going back to school and you’re concerned about the heat, here are a few tips that I shared recently on The Weather Channel.
 They’re simple ways to help kids stay cool.

 1. Overheating